 You can obtain more detailed information from your fund manager and the credit rating agencies that rate money market funds.
 Contact details are on our website.
 Investopedia is another useful source: https://www.investopedia.com/dictionary/

 Asset-backed commercial paper (ABCP) is a form of commercial paper that is collateralised by financial assets.
 ABCP is an asset that MMF may invest in.

 ‘Certificate of deposit', or CD, is a bank deposit with a set maturity date and pre-determined, fixed interest rate.
-Investors receive a bearer certificate which can be bought or sold.

 Credit rating agency